Thomas Frank (football manager): Tottenham Hotspur

 On 12 June 2025, Frank replaced Ange Postecoglou as the head coach of Tottenham Hotspur, signing a contract until 2028.
 Brentford received £10 million in compensation.

-On 13 August 2025, Frank managed his first official game for Tottenham in the 2025 UEFA Super Cup, losing to Paris Saint-Germain 4–3 on penalties following a 2–2 draw in normal time.
+Frank managed his first official game for Tottenham in the 2025 UEFA Super Cup on 13 August 2025, losing to Paris Saint-Germain 4–3 on penalties following a 2–2 draw in normal time.
 He won his first league game in charge, defeating Burnley 3–0 in Tottenham's season opener.

+By November, Tottenham's form had taken a significant turn for the worse, and Frank's position had begun to come under pressure.
+In particular, the team's "toothless" attacking performances drew criticism.
+On 8 January 2026, the pressure intensified after a 3–2 defeat to Bournemouth left the club in 14th place.
+Before the game, Frank had been pictured holding an Arsenal branded cup, which drew fan backlash and media attention.
+After a home defeat by Newcastle meant eight league games without a win, Frank was sacked on 11 February 2026, with the club 16th in the Premier League, five points above the relegation places.

+Frank's league win rate of 26.9% was the worst of any Tottenham manager in the Premier League era.
+Media assessment of his time as Tottenham manager was critical of his playing style, though noted that his job had been made more difficult through failures in the transfer market and injuries to key players.

 Personal life

 Frank is married and has three children.
 He was awarded a BA in Physical Education by the Copenhagen Institute of Sports Medicine in 1999 and studied sport psychology and coaching-based leadership at the same institution between 2002 and 2005.
 He also worked at a kindergarten and later taught at Ishøj Business College in 2004.
 Prior to moving to London in December 2016, Frank and his family lived in Hvidovre.
-Frank was a member of the BBC Sport commentary team at Euro 2024.
+Frank was a member of the BBC Sport commentary team at Euro 2024 and the FIFA 2026 World Cup.